ibankio/creditchain/libra2-move/framework/libra2-framework/doc/libra2_coin.md

 ## Function `configure_accounts_for_test`

-Can only be called during genesis for tests to grant mint capability to aptos framework and core resources accounts.
+Can only be called during genesis for tests to grant mint capability to libra2 framework and core resources accounts.
 Expects account and LBT store to be registered before calling.